 In discussions during the Operations and Regulations committee meetings on this subject, it was noted that the November 2002 NPRM standards for determining the eligibility of a group (which the commenters essentially suggest LSC adopt) were intended to reflect the current, unwritten practice with regard to determinations of eligibility of groups primarily composed of eligible individuals.
-The information adduced during those discussions indicated that recipients generally consider the nature and characteristics of the group in making group eligibility determinations, particularly in cases in which the group was sufficiently large as to make individualized screening a majority of the members of the group impracticable.
-For example, if the group seeking legal assistance is a tenants' association for a public housing project, the recipient often looks at the fact that the residents had to meet some financial eligibility screening to obtain public housing as a way of satisfying itself that the group meets the eligibility criteria that it be primarily composed of those who would be financially eligible for LSC-funded legal assistance.
-LSC believed (and still believes) that the standard set forth in the proposed rule (regarding whether the characteristics of the group or the persons being served by the group are consistent with financial eligibility for LSC-funded legal assistance) fairly reflects the current practice.
+The information adduced during those discussions indicated that recipients generally consider the nature and financial and other socioeconomic characteristics of the group in making group eligibility determinations, particularly in cases in which the group is sufficiently large as to make individualized screening a majority of the members of the group impracticable.
+LSC believed (and still believes) that the standard set forth in the proposed rule fairly reflects the current practice.
 Contrary to the concern expressed by the commenters, this practice has not proved to be problematic to date, nor is there any suggestion in the comments that LSC is currently "second guessing" recipients' determinations of group eligibility.
 LSC does not anticipate that incorporating the currently unwritten standard into the regulation will change this situation.
+LSC is, however, slightly modifying the language in the final rule to specify that it is the financial and other socioeconomic characteristics of the group (or the persons being served by the group) which recipients must consider in making eligibility determinations and that those particular characteristics must be consisent with those of persons who are financially eligible for LSC-funded legal asssitance.